ArshSekhon/dotfiles/README.md

 # Dotfiles: Ricing up Linux 🐧🌾🍙🍚

 ### What are dot files?
 Dotfiles are the hidden customization files that are used to personalize your Linux distro and really make it your very own.
-You can save these dotfiles and configure a fresh install of linux to your liking.
+You can save these dotfiles somewhere safe and restore them to configure a fresh install of linux to your liking.
 You can also share your dotfiles with other users so they can achieve similar results as you.
 This repository contains my personal dotfiles.

 ### Packages